Mass Transit incident (professional wrestling): Legal action

 Three years after the incident, New Jack was tried on charges of assault and battery with a dangerous weapon, and was later sued by the Kulas family.
 After hearing Kulas asked to be cut, a jury acquitted New Jack, and he was later found not liable in civil court.

 Wrestlers testified that Kulas was extremely arrogant and demanding backstage prior to the match and, when told that he would have to bleed as part of the match, Kulas had asked New Jack to blade him, since he had never done it.
-Dudley stated that he knew things were about to go south when Kulas introduced himself to New Jack and "wanted to suggest some ideas", both a violation of unwritten rules of younger wrestlers not taking the lead from veterans as well as "New Jack being New Jack".
+Dudley stated that he knew things would go wrong when Kulas introduced himself to New Jack and "wanted to suggest some ideas", both a violation of unwritten rules of younger wrestlers not taking the lead from veterans as well as "New Jack being New Jack".
 The book The Rise and Fall of ECW also states that as the medic crew carried Kulas out, he was escorted by Tommy Dreamer, who held his hand to comfort him.
 Passing by the audience, Kulas began giving them the finger in an attempt to continue "playing the bad guy".

 Authorities later determined that Kulas had lied to Heyman about his age and experience; Kulas claimed to be 21 years of age, but he was actually 17 years old.
 He also claimed to have been trained by Killer Kowalski, and his father vouched for him, but Kulas was never trained to wrestle.
 In The Rise and Fall of ECW, Heyman says Kulas's dubious credentials as a student of Kowalski were endorsed by Tiny the Terrible.
 Years later in a view of hindsight, Tiny the Terrible recounted feeling resentment over Kulas abandoning him and his brother to take a higher profile match.

-Dudley said that the culture was different in 1996 in that you simply took people's words as fact as opposed to the modern day where promoters do their due dillegence and check someone's credentials before booking them, which was enacted in part due to the Mass Transit incident.
+Dudley said that the culture was different in 1996 in that anything someone said about their credentials was taken as fact as opposed to the modern day where promoters do their due dillegence and check someone's credentials before booking them, which was enacted in part due to the Mass Transit incident.
 For New Jack's part, after the match he was reportedly annoyed that ECW had let a legal minor wrestle a match and had already left the arena before police arrived.